MASTRIO/Adventure-Awakens-Mod/README.md

 The repository for the Earthbound minecraft mod

-(Downloading the Zip file will download every version of Earthbound, go to the releases tab to download one specific version)
+(Downloading the Zip file will download every version of Earthbound, go to the releases tab to download one specific version) (Downloading the source code in the releases section will also download every version, make sure that you download the .jar file instead)